Solutions of a charged scalar field in five-dimensional helicoid solution with electromagnetic field: Introduction

-In this paper, we study a charged and massive scalar field in the background of the Nutku-Ghezelbash-Kumar (NGK) metric which is based on the Nutku helicoid metric with a time coordinate added in a non-trivial manner in the Einstein-Maxwell theory\cite{Ghezelbash:2017bjs}.
 The angular part of the Klein-Gordon equation studied in this background yields a DCH equation.
 In some limits, the radial part can be written as a DCH equation, and the numerical solution of the radial equation also signals a DCH-like behavior.

-Heun-type equations are known to appear in many applications in gravity, especially as solutions of the wave equations \cite{Ronveaux,Slavyanov,Hortacsuheun,Birkandan:2017rdp,Batic:2007it,Dariescu:2018rrr,Dariescu:2021zve}.
-Our present work and the other works in the literature which study the wave equations for the metrics based on the Nutku instanton yield DCH functions as solutions.
-In all cases, these solutions can be transformed into a Mathieu equation as in the wave equations written for the original Nutku metric.
+Thus, we observe that the DCH-type behavior of the wave solutions persists in the non-trivial Nutku-based Einstein-Maxwell theory given by the five-dimensional NGK metric.